gapolinario/gapolinario.github.io/_posts/2018-07-23-change-of-variables-in-a-stochastic-integral.markdown

 This is a very non-rigorous discussion on how to do a change of variables in a stochastic integral.
-I'm going to derive it in two different ways.
+I'm going to derive it in three different ways.

 We would like to do the following stochastic integral: